+The coming decades will shed more light on what aspects of creativity psychedelics can influence.
+Retreats that work together with researchers, like the one Daan Keiman runs, may help provide insights.
 The speakers above are among the 60+ speakers at the Interdisciplinary Conference on Psychedelics Research – taking place from the 24th to the 27th of September.
 Here, top researchers will showcase the latest multi-disciplinary insights from psychedelic science.
 More information at icpr2020.net.

 Harman, W. W., McKim, R. H., Mogar, R. E., Fadiman, J., & Stolaroff, M. J. (1966).
 Psychedelic agents in creative problem-solving: A pilot study.
 Psychological reports, 19(1), 211-227.